 //REBUILD POSITIVE RELATIONSHIPS

 I have very much cut myself off from the outside world.
 I've stopped making any effort with a lot of people, and I'm surprised at how many have stuck by me despite this.
 It's been a long time since I've picked up my phone to ask someone else how they are doing; my own texts sit at 42 unread right now, my Facebook messages are even worse.
 I was stuck in a rut, and the result was downright rude.
-This month I'm focusing on regaining the positive relationships I once valued, and I won't be stepping away from building new ones.
+This month I'm focusing on regaining the positive relationships I once valued, and I won't be stepping away from building new ones.//BE KIND

 To myself, and to others.
 I've lost count of the amount of times per day that I've called myself fat, or ugly, or useless, whether that be in my head or to my family.
 I wouldn't say that about a friend, so why would I say that about myself?
 Why shouldn't I treat myself the way I'd like to be treated?
 There's only so many times someone else can tell me to stop being silly before they themselves get tired of saying it.
 Likewise, as cliche as it may sound, I'm bored of being negative.
 I'm tired of always complaining, of always looking at things from the glass half full point of view.
 Can I say I'd like to radiate positive vibes or is that taking the whole thing that little bit too far?